sergiocortessat/Ruby-TicTacToe/README.md

 ## Getting Started

-First ensure that you have ruby installed on your local machine.
+First, ensure that you have ruby installed on your local machine.
 To get a local copy up and running follow these simple example steps.

-## Prequisites
+## Prerequisites

 Ruby installed on your local machine.
 Code editor (like VSCode)